she-dares/VSF/README.md

 Smart Family Web Analytics Portal System

 ## Project Overview
-Solve a problem for work at Verizon.
-Verizon Smart Family app is a product by Verizon for families to track location, content filtering and parental controls for the young ones.
+Solve a problem for work.
+VSF app is a product from our company for families to track location, content filtering and parental controls for the young ones.

 ## Objective
-We are proposing to derive value from the mobile analytics data collected from Verizon Smart Family App to enhance customer satisfaction and improve product performance through targeted marketing campaigns.
+We are proposing to derive value from the mobile analytics data collected from VSF App to enhance customer satisfaction and improve product performance through targeted marketing campaigns.

 ## Initial Setup